NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

 With NuGet 4.0 and .NET Core projects, package metadata is contained directly in the `.csproj` file instead of external files such as a `.nuspec`.
 A full description of that metadata is found in [NuGet pack and restore as MSBuild targets](../schema/msbuild-targets.md#pack-target).

-1. Right-click the project in Solution Explorer and select **Edit AppLogger.csproj**.
+1. Right-click the project in Solution Explorer, select **Edit AppLogger.csproj**, and then edit the first property group to include package information such as the following:

     ```xml
         <PropertyGroup>